3 Stories Behind Fife’s Emerging Street Art Scene

 Burntisland

-Burntisland is my hometown, once the hottest holiday destination for Glaswegians, still home to the summer ‘shows’ (fairground), beach, and the Binn hill.
+Burntisland is my hometown.
+Once the hottest holiday destination for Glaswegians, it is still home to the summer ‘shows’ (fairground), beach, and Binn Hill.

 Burntisland also has the Beacon Leisure Centre, football pitches and an ‘amazing’ skate park, according to my friend and Scottish cyclist, Robert Wardell (from Dunfermline).
-It’s is rite of passage to get a chippy in the Bizza and now an ice-cream at the parlour.
+It is a rite of passage to get chippy in the Bizza and now an ice cream at the parlour.

-The skate park is where Kerry’s next mural is and this was developed in 2016 with local young people delivered by Kirkcaldy and Burntisland Detached Youth Work Team.
+Kerry’s next mural is at the skate park, which was developed in 2016 with local young people and delivered by the Kirkcaldy and Burntisland Detached Youth Work Team.

 Kerry was not in control of this project; the planning, styles and design were all discussed and voted on by the young members of the team.
-The biggest challenge was working on the curves of the skate park but the end project is deemed a much-improved site than the previous graffiti!
+The biggest challenge was working on the curves of the skate park, but the end project is deemed a much improved site compared to the previous graffiti!

 Kerry Wilson Art

-Although a talented mural artists, this was never intended as a full-time profession.
-In fact, the first time she put her hand to spray painting was while working as a Fife Council youth worker on a project with the kids and Glasgow based artist, Amy Whiten from Recoat.
+Although talented mural artists, this was never intended as a full-time profession.
+She first put her hand to spray painting while working as a Fife Council youth worker on a project with the kids and Glasgow-based artist Amy Whiten from Recoat.

 However, it’s in her blood.
-After school, Kerry attended an illustration course for two years at Fife College then trained as a graphic designer in Edinburgh before heading back to study multimedia this time, at Abertay University.
-Whilst doing her degree at Abertay she also worked as a youth worker, committing to youth work for eight years.
-During this part of her career, she was reunited with art, a creative full circle if you like.
+After school, Kerry attended an illustration course for two years at Fife College and then trained as a graphic designer in Edinburgh before heading back to study multimedia, this time at Abertay University.
+While doing her degree at Abertay, she also worked as a youth worker, committing to youth work for eight years.
+During this part of her career, she was reunited with art, a creative full circle, if you like.

-Kerry has also completed art projects in Cupar, a variety of Fife schools and community centres.
-Kerry’s art studio looks like the set of a vintage fashion shoot and luckily for you she will be offering courses from the studio at Sailors Walk, High Street (Kirkcaldy) in the near future.
+Kerry has also completed art projects in Cupar, a variety of Fife schools, and community centres.
+Her art studio looks like the set of a vintage fashion shoot, and luckily for you, she will soon be offering courses from the studio at Sailors Walk, High Street (Kirkcaldy).

 Kerry Wilson Art Studio